juliekmiller/intro_to_programming_bdw/README.md

 	Write a program using variables that will tell us how many square feet of stain it would take to cover all the tables in this lab twice in a human readable format (a string).

 4. time_left.rb
-	Write a program using variables that will tell us how many square feet of stain it would take to cover all the tables in this lab twice in a human readable format (a string).
+	Write a program using variables that will tell us how many months, days, hours, minutes and seconds are left in the year 2012 for humans and dogs in a human readable format.

 5. editing_method.rb
 	Create a program with methods that represents a physical object in the real world you use everyday.
 Pick something that has a lot of options and actions.
 Be sure to use methods that return Booleans, Strings, Fixnums and Floats.
 Make sure your methods follow the single responsibility principle.